 Most of the south of the country had been liberated by the end of September 1944.

-But the Allied campaign named ‘Market Garden’ had failed, and the Nazis punished the Netherlands by blocking food supplies, plunging the northern part of the country into famine.
-By the time the Netherlands was liberated in May 1945, more than 20,000 people had died of starvation.
+The Allied campaign failed, and the Nazis punished the Netherlands by blocking food supplies, plunging the Northern half of the country, above the great rivers, into famine.
+By the time all of the Netherlands was liberated in May 1945, more than 20,000 people had died of starvation.

 The Dutch Hunger Winter has proved unique in unexpected ways.
-Due to its sudden start and abrupt end , it became an unplanned experiment in human health.
-Pregnant women, it was discovered, were uniquely vulnerable, and the children they gave birth to have been influenced by famine throughout their lives.
+Because it started and ended so abruptly, it has served as an unplanned experiment in human health.
+Pregnant women, it turns out, were uniquely vulnerable, and the children they gave birth to have been influenced by famine throughout their lives.

 When they became adults, they ended up a few pounds heavier than average.
 In middle age, they had higher levels of triglycerides and LDL cholesterol.
 They also experienced higher rates of such conditions as obesity, diabetes and schizophrenia.